Emmotes/ic_spoilers/docs/raistlin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **War Mage** (Guess)
-> Raistlin increases the effect of Prodigy of High Sorcery by 125% for each Good Champion in the formation, stacking multiplicatively.
+> Raistlin increases the effect of Prodigy of High Sorcery by 125% for each Champion in the formation with a Melee or Ranged base attack, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "id": 2624,
+    "id": 2625,
     "flavour_text": "",
     "description": {
-        "desc": "Raistlin increases the effect of Prodigy of High Sorcery by $amount% for each Good Champion in the formation, stacking multiplicatively."
+        "desc": "Raistlin increases the effect of Prodigy of High Sorcery by $amount% for each Champion in the formation with a Melee or Ranged base attack, stacking multiplicatively."
     },
     "effect_keys": [
         {